-If the form is not fully completed, it will not be possible to process the application, and the form will be returned.
+If the form is not fully completed, it will not be possible to process the application.

 If the application is based on the grounds of religion or belief (in accordance with Section 3.3), or to a school which is not the nearest qualifying establishment, parents should supply as much information as possible.
 The Local Authority will require written evidence to support applications for transport made on religious grounds.
 Further information may be requested by the Education Transport department if considered necessary to correctly assess the application.